NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      archive generation.

 If present these elements should have the same value for all archive releases.
 More information on the readme file is provided in section :ref:`source/22_pds4_spice_archive:Bundle Products Construction Rules`.

+Increment Start and Finish Times
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+These configuration elements, if present, set the archive increment start and stop times regardless of the coverage times provided by the MK(s) --if any--.

+NPB will set the MK(s) start and finish times to this elements --each individually--, and will propagate these times to the SPICE Kernels Collection and to the Bundle labels.
+Note that for yearly MKs --see section :ref:`source/31_step_1_preparing_data:Preparing Meta-kernels`--, NPB will only update the start or finish times for the MKs that correspond either to the start or finish year.

+Note that these configuration elements should be used with care and understanding their implications on the bundle coverage.

 Date Format